rust-lang/rust-bindgen/book/src/cpp.md

 # Generating Bindings to C++

-`bindgen` can handle a some C++ features, but not all of them.
+`bindgen` can handle some C++ features, but not all of them.
 To set
 expectations: `bindgen` will give you the type definitions and FFI declarations you need to build an API to the C++ library, but using those types in Rust will be nowhere near as nice as using them in C++.
 You will have to manually call